BrownCSCI1430/glossary/COURSE_CONTENT.md

 ### Estimating A Camera Matrix with Known Points

 ### Linear Least-Squares Regression
+The line that makes the vertical distance from the data points to the regression line as small as possible.
+It's called a “least squares” because the best line of fit is one that minimizes the variance (the sum of squares of the errors).

 ### Total Least-Squares Regression

 ## 8.2 Stereo Vision